bernhardAxonIvy/doc/source/engine-guide/reference/axonivy-engine/system-requirements.rst

   Minimum is 4 cores with 2 GHz, we recommend 16 cores with 2.5 GHz.

-.. rubric:: With external Elasticsearch server
+.. rubric:: With external OpenSearch server

 * **Memory (RAM)**:
   Minimum is 4 GB.
 We recommend to use at least 16 GB.